tardate/LittleArduinoProjects/Electronics101/LDR/StereoTripDetector/README.md

 ### Behaviour

-For plots of received light to triggering, see the [LDRComparator](../LDRComparator) project.
+For plots of received light to triggering, see the [LDR Comparator project](https://leap.tardate.com/electronics101/ldr/comparator/).
 It is pretty much identical to this circuit except uses a single LDR only and monitors results with an Arduino.

 ### Construction